xxoo/flutter_video_view/README.md

 ### How to specify format manually

 Most backends don't support manually specifying media format, with Android and Web being the exceptions.
-Therefore, there's no formal API planned for this feature.
-However, supported platforms can automatically detect the format from the URL.
-You can simply append a file extension to the query string or hash fragment to specify the format.
+Therefore, no formal API planned for this feature.
+However, supported platforms can still automatically detect stream format from URL.
+You may simply append a file extension to the query string or hash fragment to specify the format.
 Please note that only 3 extensions are recognized: `.m3u8`, `.mpd`, and `.ism/manifest`.
 If multiple extensions are found, the last one takes precedence.
 For example:
 ```dart
 // No need to specify format, the url already contains `.m3u8`
 final example0 = 'https://example.com/video.m3u8';